overture-stack/website/README.md

 ## Documentation section

-The Documentation section is written in Markdown and uses a mix of local & remote files.
+The Documentation section is written in Markdown and uses a mix of local & external files.
 Various pages and features in this section are controlled in the following places:

 - Landing page ([https://overture.bio/documentation]): [src/pages/documentation/index.js]
 - List of pages (for table of contents & previous/next buttons): [meta/documentation-pages.yaml]
-- Local Markdown pages: [markdown/documentation/]
+- Local pages: [markdown/documentation/]
-- Remote Markdown pages: [gatsby-config.js]
+- External pages: [meta/external-documentation.js]

-### Remote documentation
+### External documentation

 #### Development

-Remote documentation isn't fetched by default in development, because it's stored in the cache, and the cache gets cleared often in dev.
+External documentation isn't fetched by default in development, because it's stored in the cache, and the cache gets cleared often in dev.

-To see remote documentation in development: Add `FETCH_DOCS=true` to `.env.development`
+To see remote documentation in dev: Add `FETCH_DOCS=true` to `.env.development`

 #### Folder structure